HMS Swiftsure (1903): World War I

-Swiftsure was relieved as East Indies Station flagship by the armored cruiser later in February 1915 and transferred to the Dardanelles for service in the Dardanelles Campaign.
+Swiftsure was relieved as East Indies Station flagship by the armoured cruiser later in February 1915 and transferred to the Dardanelles for service in the Dardanelles Campaign.
 She joined the Dardanelles Squadron on 28 February 1915 and took part in the attack on Fort Dardanos on 2 March 1915.
 She and Triumph were detached from the Dardanelles on 5 March 1915 for operations against forts at Smyrna and returned to the Dardanelles on 9 March 1915.
 She participated in the main attack on the Narrows forts on 18 March 1915 and supported the main landings at West Beach at Cape Helles on 25 April and subsequent landings, including the attack on Achi Baba on 4 June.
 On 18 September, a German submarine unsuccessfully attacked her while she was on a voyage from Mudros to Suvla Bay.
 She took part in the bombardment of Dedeagatch on 18 January 1916.

 Swiftsure left the Dardanelles in February 1916, departing Kephale on 7 February 1916 for Gibraltar, where she was attached to the 9th Cruiser Squadron for service on the Atlantic Patrol and convoy escort duty in the Atlantic.
 She transferred out of the 9th Cruiser Squadron in March 1917, departing Sierra Leone on 26 March and arriving at Plymouth on 11 April.
 Swiftsure was paid off at Chatham on 26 April to provide crews for anti-submarine vessels.
 She then went into reserve, undergoing a refit at Chatham in mid-1917 and being employed as an accommodation ship beginning in February 1918.
-In the autumn of 1918 she was disarmed and stripped for use as a blockship in a proposed second attempt to block the entrance to the harbor at Ostend, but the war ended before this operation could take place.
+In the autumn of 1918 she was disarmed and stripped for use as a blockship in a proposed second attempt to block the entrance to the harbour at Ostend, but the war ended before this operation could take place.
 The ship was briefly used as a target ship before she was listed for sale in March 1920.
 Swiftsure was sold for scrap on 18 June 1920 to the Stanlee Shipbreaking Company.